ACCESS-NRI/MED-Portal/docs/submitting.md

 Please write admin@theoj.org with confidential matters such as retraction requests, report of misconduct, and retroactive author name changes.

-In case of a name change, the DOI will be unchanged and the paper will be updated without publishing a correction notice or notifying co-authors.
+In case of a name change, the DOI will be unchanged and the model will be updated without publishing a correction notice or notifying co-authors.

 JOSS will also update CrossRef metadata.